gabrieleelombardi/Bachelor-Thesis-Bird-Drone-Strike/README.md

-# Bachelor-Thesis-Bird-Drone-Strike
-Bachelor thesis on bird strike and drone strike risk mitigation in the aeronautical industry.

 # Bachelor Thesis – Bird Strike and Drone Strike Risk Mitigation

 This repository contains my Bachelor’s thesis in Aerospace Engineering at Politecnico di Torino.